Am0rphous/Awesome/SysAdmin.md

 - [PiHole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements.
 - [AdGuard](https://github.com/AdguardTeam/AdguardHome) - Network-wide ads & trackers blocking DNS server.

-### Bash
-- [Awesome Bash](https://github.com/awesome-lists/awesome-bash) -  A curated list of delightful Bash scripts and resources.
-- [Debugging Bash Scripts](https://linuxconfig.org/how-to-debug-bash-scripts) - Usage of traditional techniques, xtrace, trap and other options.
-- [Oh My Bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. [ohmybash.github.io](https://ohmybash.github.io/)

 ## Backup
 - [Bacula](https://ubuntu.com/server/docs/backups-bacula) - Bacula is a backup program enabling you to backup, restore, and verify data across your network.
 There are Bacula clients for Linux, Windows, and Mac OS X.
 - [Veeam Backup & Replication Community Editio](https://www.veeam.com/virtual-machine-backup-solution-free.html) - FREE backup software for VMware and Hyper-V, as well as physical servers, workstations, laptops and cloud instances.